razanodeh01/Huffman-Text-Compression/README.md

 ## 🎥 Demo

-Here’s a quick preview of how the program runs in the terminal:[Run the script](https://github.com/user-attachments/assets/e34fd1c2-4a38-44ce-8fdc-2c8f8fedfd14)
+Here’s a quick preview of how the program runs in the terminal: [Run the script](https://github.com/user-attachments/assets/e34fd1c2-4a38-44ce-8fdc-2c8f8fedfd14)

 ## 👥 Contributors: